moise10r/node-red-hubspot-integration/README.md

 To modify the filtering criteria for contacts:

 1. Open the `Filter Contacts` Function Node under `Data Processing` Subflow
-2. Edit the `Filter Contacts` filter function to match your criteria
+2. Edit the `Filter Contacts` filter function and update it based your criteria
 3. Save changes

 ### 5. Configure Schedule